-Every Cribl version ships with a Free license that allows for processing of up to 100GB/day on a single node deployment.
-Free licenses are restricted to one node per email address, and will require phoning home with telemetry metadata (see below).
-Sales Trial and Enterprise licenses do not require phoning home, are not restricted to a single node, and are entitled to a certain amount of daily ingestion volume.
+Every Cribl LogStream version ships with a Free license that allows for processing of up to 100GB/day on a single node deployment.
+Free licenses are restricted to one node and require sending anonymized telemetry metadata to Cribl (more details below).
+Sales Trial and Enterprise licenses do not require sending telemetry metadata, are not restricted to a single node, and are entitled to a certain amount of daily ingestion volume.